snowdrop/k8s-infra/ansible/README-oc.md

 # Instructions to install OpenShift using a cluster ansible role

-## Prerequisite:
+## Prerequisite

-  - Linux VM (CentOS7, ...) that you can ssh and where your public key has been imported
+  - Linux VM (CentOS7, ...) running, that you can ssh on port 22 and where your public key has been imported
   - Ansible [2.4](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 ## Instructions